MPhil/PhD Course Details

 Postgraduate History at Warwick

 The breadth of expertise and experience in the History Department (currently forty or so full-time members of staff), along with a thriving culture of research, seminars and conferences, make Warwick one of the very best universities in the UK to undertake research in history.
-PhD students normally complete their degrees within three to four years of full-time study, or five to six years part-time.
+PhD students normally complete their degrees within three to four years of full-time study, or up to seven years part-time.
 As a research student, your closest contact will be with your supervisor, or supervisors, who will meet with you regularly to discuss your work, and agree on a programme of reading, research and writing with you.

 Additional support and training are provided by the Department, Arts Faculty and the Graduate School, as well as by History’s many reading groups, seminars, workshops and conferences.
 History researchers will benefit from the Facilities provided by the Department as well as other University and Faculty dedicated PGR study spaces.